NETL-RIC/CO2-Pipeline-Routing-Tool/documentation/_build/html/_sources/usage/usage.md.txt

 # Operation
 The CO2 Pipeline-Routing Tool has two primary modes: Identification and Evaluation.
 Identification mode allows the user to select two points, generate a proposed pipeline route, and download a shapefile of the route and relevant PDF report on route details.
+Identification mode has two sub-modes: Pipeline Mode and Railway Mode
 Evaluation mode allows the user to upload a shapefile of an existing route, and generate a PDF report on route details.

-# Identification Mode
+# Identify Route
-To start evaluation mode, click on the `Identify Route` radio button below the map.
+To start evaluation mode, click on the `Identify Route` button below the map.
 This enables all Identification Mode buttons and fields that are otherwise greyed-out.

+## Pipeline Mode vs Railway Mode
+Beneath the `Identify Route` and `Evaluate Corridor` buttons are the two modes of the former: `Pipeline Mode` and `Railway Mode`.
+Pipeline Mode is selected by default, and will use the machine learning logic of the tool to identify a route without regard to existing railways.
+Conversely, Railway Mode's machine learning logic will consider existing railways and attempt to utilize them as part of the projected route path.

 ## Start and End Points
 There are two ways to enter the start and end points of the desired pipeline route.